Services | Nottingham Dental

 If you have a cavity or fracture that’s very large or extends to the cusps of your teeth, you can’t get dental fillings.
 In that case, the dentist will take impressions of your teeth and creates a set of onlays to seal the crack or cavity.

-If you have various major deformities on your teeth — cracks, fractures, intrinsic stains, etc — then porcelain crowns may be the best replacement for them.
+If you have various major deformities on your teeth — cracks, fractures, intrinsic stains, etc — then porcelain crowns may be one of the best replacement for them.
 These are tooth-colored and tooth-textured caps attached over your existing teeth after filing them down to a small stub.
 This is also used to protect a weakened tooth after root canals.

 This is a procedure in which the dentist drills into your affected or infected tooth to remove all of the pulp, blood vessels, and dead nerves.
 This is done to prevent the infection from spreading and protect your teeth.
 The dentist may even have to attach dental crowns to protect the weakened tooth.